peterramaldes/design-pattern/patterns/singleton/README.md

 ## Doubts

-* Every Bean in Java projects is a Singleton?
-Because we don't need to instance anyone
 * **Cons**: The Singleton pattern can mask bad design, for instance, when the components of the program know too much about each other
-* **Cons:** Explore more about that: "The pattern requires special treatment in a multi threaded environment so that multiple threads won't create a singleton object several times"

 ## Also Know As